weiclav/KNIME_metanodes/README.md

 We try to make KNIME metanodes with the following guidelines in mind:
 - metanodes should be easy to be used also by the user with no programming/scripting skills
 - metanodes are made to be generally applicable to almost any wide format data table
-- metanodes aim to make more complicated things in KNIME easier and reproducible together with the KNIME workflows
+- metanodes aim to make more complicated operations in KNIME easier and reproducible together with the KNIME workflows
 - metanodes utilize open-source tools and programs (their list should be mentioned in the metanode description)
 - utilize in-build KNIME nodes where possible
 - metanodes should be documented